knopflerfish/knopflerfish.org/knopflerfish.org/branches/kf_r4/ant/readme.txt

-1 The properties can now be specified in a bundle manifest template file, named bundle.manifest, that may be created using the Knopflerfish Eclipse plugin while their values are still available for use in the ant build script.
+1 The properties can now be specified in a bundle manifest template file, named bundle.manifest, that may be created using the Knopflerfish Eclipse plug in while their values are still available for use in the ant build script.

 2 You can now add any manifest header you like to the generated bundle